FOR IMMEDIATE RELEASE

 The Shrine is also encouraging the faithful to join together and pray a special Novena for Our Nation written by the Rector, Fr.
 Anthony Stephens, CPM, dedicated to praying for the United States, seeking Our Lady’s intercession for unity, holiness, and renewal across our land.

 The Shrine has contacted each of the over 70 Shrine or Guilds for the Saints, Blesseds, Venerables, and Servants of God in the United States to invite them to participate.
-All will be represented, as The Shrine is working in collaboration with each to highlight their causes and devotions either by sending representatives to the event or helping to create their display.
+Most have responded, and the Shrine is working in collaboration with each to highlight their causes and devotions either by sending representatives to the event or helping to create their display.

 In addition, some Shrines are generously entrusting relics of their Saints to the National Shrine of Our Lady of Champion, allowing pilgrims a unique opportunity to venerate these holy men and women.
 So far, those include the National Shrine of St. John Neumann, the National Shrine of St. Elizabeth Ann Seton, and the Cabrini Shrine in Colorado.